RobertoPrevato/jekyll-now/_posts/2017-10-07-How-to-run-PyPy-powered-web-apps-in-Docker.md

 Given the choice of technology, this post is mainly targeting Pythonistas; however the same information apply to any kind of technology stack.
 The main topic is how to prepare a Docker image.

 I published the source code of this tutorial in GitHub: [https://github.com/RobertoPrevato/PyDocker](https://github.com/RobertoPrevato/PyDocker).
 Those who don't want to repeat the process by themselves, may simply clone this repository and follow along.
+The same repository contains another template, for an interesting technology stack using Python 3.6.2, [uvloop and httptools](https://magic.io/blog/uvloop-blazing-fast-python-networking/) and will contain other templates in the future.

 ### For those who don't know PyPy
 In the last years, I often heard saying that Python is a "slow performing language", speaking about code execution speed.
 This is not a correct sentence.
 Why?
 Because Python is a _language specification_, not a concrete implementation.
 It's like saying that the blueprints of a car are slow.